Skip to main content.

 • In order to graduate, your Cumulative GPA must be at least 2.0.
 Also, your GPA in your major, which is based on the average of all the courses you complete in your major, must also be at least a 2.0.

 Yes, you can repeat any course to raise a failing or low grade.
-The grade which you earn in the repeated course will replace the original grade in the GPA calculation.
+The grade you earn when you repeat the course will replace the original grade in the GPA calculation.
 Both grades will always appear on your official transcript.

-If you elect to complete the course at another university, you will receive credit for the course but the original failing grade will not be replaced in your GPA.
+If you elect to complete the course at another university, you will receive transfer credit for the course but the original failing or low grade will not be replaced in your GPA.
+You must complete the Prior Approval Form and have it approved by the Department Chair and Academic Dean of your major.
+The approved form should be submitted electronically to the Student Service Center and "Submit an Inquiry."
+You will log a case under the Registrar topic and submit this form as an attachment.

 Students must be making satisfactory academic progress to continue to receive financial aid in a subsequent payment period, including summer term.
 Financial aid applicants not meeting SAP standards will be deemed ineligible to receive financial aid and will be sent written notification to their permanent address recorded in the university’s system.

-For more information on the appeal process, please contact your financial aid counselor.
-For additional information, please see Financial Aid.
+For more information on the appeal process, please visit the satisfactory academic progress webpage and contact your financial aid counselor.

 Course policies

-For students wishing to take more credits than the maximum load of 18 credits, a course overload form must be completed and submitted.
+For students wishing to take more credits than the maximum load of 18 credits, an electronic course overload form must be completed and submitted online via BPM Services.
 The course overload form is available on the Registrar’s website.
 The form can be found directly at the Bonita Portal.
-If approved, the Registrar’s office will enroll you in the course.
+If approved, the Registrar’s Office will enroll you in the course.
 For students wishing to take over 18 credits, a GPA of 3.0 or higher must be maintained.

-• Students can withdraw from classes only through the10th week of classes of the semester.
+Students can withdraw from classes by the withdraw deadline.
 You can withdraw from a class on COIN.
-You can also go to the University Enrollment Center or Registrar’s Office to receive help with withdrawing from a class.
+You can also go to the Student Service Center (SSC) to receive help with withdrawing from a class.
 When you withdraw from a class prior to the deadline, a grade of W will be recorded.
-Grades of W do not affect a student’s GPA but may impact financial aid Satisfactory Academic Progress requirements (www.umassd.edu/financialaid/maintainingaid/).
+Grades of W do not affect a student’s GPA, but may impact financial aid and/or Satisfactory Academic Progress requirements.
 Students who fail to complete this process by the withdrawal deadline will be ineligible for withdrawal and will be graded appropriately by the faculty.

 Students may independently withdraw from a maximum of 18 cumulative credits.
 After a student has exceeded 18 credits of withdrawals during his or her academic career, the student’s college dean or designee must approve any further withdrawal requests, up to 24 credits.

-When students exceed 24 credits of withdrawals, they are subject to academic dismissal.
-If the withdrawals are due to mental health issues, physical illness or other unusual circumstances, you can petition the Office of the Dean to have the academic dismissal “due to excessive withdrawals” policy waived.
+When a student exceeds 24 credits of withdrawals, they are subject to academic dismissal.
+If the withdrawals are due to mental health issues, physical illness or other unusual circumstances, you can file a petition to the Office of the Dean to have the academic dismissal "due to excessive withdrawals" policy waived.

 Loss of Financial Aid Eligibility

-Excessive withdrawals, incompletes, and failing grades may ultimately trigger the loss of financial aid due to a “lack of satisfactory academic progress (SAP)”.
-If your lack of academic progress was caused by an illness, a disability-related problem or other unusual circumstances, you can petition the Financial Aid Office to reconsider the removal of your financial aid.
+Excessive withdrawals, incompletes, and failing grades may ultimately trigger the loss of financial aid due to not meeting satisfactory academic progress (SAP).
+If your lack of academic progress was caused by an illness, a disability-related problem or other unusual circumstances, you can submit an appeal to the Financial Aid Office to reconsider the removal of your financial aid.
 You may be asked to provide documentation to support your petition to reinstate your financial aid.

 Yes, that’s correct.
 Business students can only use the Pass/Fail Option with non-business electives.